-Brain-computer Interface (BCI) provides a potential way for paralyzed people to communicate with the outside world and restore motor function that has been impaired by devastating neuromuscular disorders.
-In general, there are two major types of BCIs based on electroencephalography (EEG), non-independent BCIs and independent BCIs.
+Brain-computer Interfaces (BCIs) provide a potential way for paralyzed people to communicate with the outside world and restore motor function that has been impaired by devastating neuromuscular disorders.
+In general, there are two major types of BCIs based on electroencephalography (EEG): non-independent BCIs and independent BCIs.

-Informal enquiries about the project should be directed to Dr Dingguo Zhang on email address [email protected]
+Informal enquiries about the project should be directed to Dr Dingguo Zhang on email address [Email Address Removed].

 ART-AI CDT studentships are available on a competition basis for UK and EU students for up to 4 years.
-Funding will cover UK/EU tuition fees as well as providing maintenance at the UKRI doctoral stipend rate (£15,009 per annum for 2019/20) and a training support fee of £1,000 per annum.
+Funding will cover UK/EU tuition fees as well as providing maintenance at the UKRI doctoral stipend rate (£15,009 per annum in 2019/20, increased annually in line with the GDP deflator) and a training support fee of £1,000 per annum.

 We also welcome all-year-round applications from self-funded candidates and candidates who can source their own funding.

 1. Effects of Task Complexity on Motor Imagery Based Brain-Computer Interface, Mashat, M. E. M., Lin, C-T. & Zhang, D., 1 Oct 2019, In : IEEE Transactions on Neural Systems and Rehabilitation Engineering.
 27, 10, p.
 2178-2185 8 p.

 2. A Wearable SSVEP-Based BCI System for Quadcopter Control Using Head-Mounted Device Wang, M., Li, R., Zhang, R., Li, G. & Zhang, D., 10 Apr 2018, In : IEEE Access.
 6, p.
 26789-26798 10 p.